pymedphys/pymedphys/lib/pymedphys/docs/contrib/dive/create-streamlit-exe.md

 > [js/app/src/main.ts#L81-L89](https://github.com/pymedphys/pymedphys/blob/836f272d092f294099bb51db05bab80d2bfcb628/js/app/src/main.ts#L81-L89)

-So that the Electron app doesn't open the Streamlit webpage before the server is running, it waits for the Streamlit CLI print out to print out that the server is ready:
+So that the Electron app doesn't open the Streamlit webpage before the server is running, it waits for the Streamlit CLI to print out that the server is
+ready:

 ```typescript
 appStreamlitServer.stdout.once("data", (data) => {